 Eddie Bravo Invitational History

 The Eddie Bravo Invitational is a well-known invitation-only submission grappling competition.
 Because of its unique regulation, this no-gi jiu-jitsu contest attracts several professional grapplers.

 Back in time, the first Eddie Bravo Invitational (EBI 1) was held on Jun 1, 2014, and the winners were Geo Martinez (Featherweight) and Garry Tonon (Welterweight).

 This incredible grappling tournament has arrived at the 20th Eddie Bravo Invitational (EBI 20).
-It will take place on Sunday, Oct 23, 2022, at the Speaking Rock Entertainment Center in El Paso, Texas, USA.
+It will occur on Sunday, Oct 23, 2022, at the Speaking Rock Entertainment Center in El Paso, Texas.